How to Write an Invoice for Freelance Work

 To calculate the total amount owed by the client:

-- Add up all of your costs, including materials and equipment.
+- Add up all of your own business costs, including materials and equipment.
 Subtract any discounts or refunds you may have received from vendors or clients.

 - Calculate 20% as a withholding tax to account for your income taxes (if applicable).